Eric-Eklund/tic-tac-toe/front-end/README.md

-# React Tic-Tac-Toe
+# React Tic-Tac-Toe Frontend

-A modern, fully-featured Tic-Tac-Toe game built with React, TypeScript, and Vite.
-Features a stunning dark theme with orange glowing effects, smooth animations, and a complete game experience with player management and game history.
+A modern, fully-featured Tic-Tac-Toe game built with React 19, TypeScript, and Vite.
+Features a stunning dark theme with orange glowing effects, smooth animations, backend API integration, and a complete game experience with player management and game history.

 ## Features